 Make it your own with custom fonts, colors, and styles.
 It also loads 50% faster so your visitors won’t miss it.

-Only talk about ourselves and assume the merchant’s experience was, and will be, easy.
+Just talk about ourselves and assume the experience for merchants will be easy.

 Get Shopify’s new Buy Button

 It’s never been easier to customize the fonts, colors, and styles of Buy Buttons.
 It’s also twice as fast.